 Spring is finally here and summer isn’t far behind it.
 That means it’s time to show off your sweet tattoos and maybe a little skin.
 Be careful though, too much sun can make tattoo colors fade.
-Some companies are catching on to that concern and are putting out products labelled as “Tattoo Sunscreen”.
+Some companies are catching on to that concern and are putting out products labelled as “Tattoo Sunscreen” or “tattoo sunblock”.
 You don’t need tattoo sunscreen to save yourself the expense of touch-ups and tattoos lost to fading.
 We have some simple tips to find high quality sunscreens that will keep your tattoo colors in tact for significantly less cost.

 Not All Sunscreen Can Save Your Tattoo Colors